Active shooter study: Semi-automatic rifles more deadly

 But in active shooter attacks, which tend to occur in confined spaces and with an intent to kill, the results suggest all types of guns can be equally deadly, said lead researcher Dr. Adil Haider, a trauma surgeon at Brigham and Women's Hospital in Boston.

-Overall, 44 percent of people hit in active shooter attacks involving semi-automatic weapons died, the same as those wounded in non-automatic weapon attacks, showing that "the death rate if you got hit by a bullet was the same," Haider said.
+Overall, 44 percent of people hit in active shooter attacks involving semi-automatic weapons died, the same as those wounded in attacks not involving semi-automatic rifles, showing that "the death rate if you got hit by a bullet was the same," Haider said.

 "Active shooters are hell-bent on killing people," he said.
 "The big difference — and this is not such a big surprise — is if you give them a semi-automatic, they're able to shoot twice the number of people."

-The average number of people wounded in semi-automatic attacks totaled nearly six, versus about three in attacks with a non-automatic weapon.
+The average number of people wounded in semi-automatic attacks totaled nearly six, versus about three in attacks with other weapons.
 Roughly four people were killed on average in semi-automatic attacks, compared with about two in other attacks, the study found.

 The results were published Tuesday in the Journal of the American Medical Association.